twojaklatka/ptr-wierzejska-23/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-list_title: Aktualności # This overrides what is set in the home.html
+list_title: Aktualności - Piotrków Tryb. ul.
+Wierzejska 23 # This overrides what is set in the home.html
 ---